Education and Design or Fine Art

 Opportunities after graduation

-Most Education and Design or Fine Art graduates go on to teach in secondary, vocational or community and comprehensive schools.
+Most Education and Design or Fine Art graduates go on to teach Art/Visual Art at second level in secondary, vocational, community or comprehensive schools.
 The teaching qualification is validated by the Teaching Council and is recognised internationally, and some graduates choose to travel abroad to find employment in other countries.
-Art teachers work in a variety of settings – in second-level schools, in further education, with very young children, with adults, in museums and galleries, in prisons and in many other places where education takes place.
+Art teachers work in a variety of settings – in second-level schools, in further education, with very young children, with adults, in museums and galleries, in prisons and in many other settings where education takes place.

 Student & Graduate Stories